ndpp/ndpp/docs/source/quickinstall.rst

 To compile NDPP on a Windows operating system, you will need to first install Cygwin_, a Linux-like environment for Windows.
-When configuring Cygwin, make sure you install both the gfortran compiler as well as git.
+When configuring Cygwin, make sure you install both the gfortran_ compiler (version 4.6 or newer) as well as git.
 Once you have obtained the source code, run the following commands from within the source code root directory:

 .. code-block:: sh